 I carefully draw a line along the shaft where the key is to help guide the shaft into the gear, and to make the key fall into the slot in the gear.
 It is a very close fit, and you must get the alignment perfect, or you will wreck the key!

-I use a piece of thick walled tube under the new lobe for support while pressing the rear shaft in.
+I use the smaller tubing tool under the new lobe for support while pressing the rear shaft in.
 It is very important to get the shaft holes lined up perfectly in the cam lobe, and the gear at the beginning of the press.
 I also use a set of large needle nose pliers to hold the key firmly into the shaft, so it doesn't get pushed out during the press.
 I hold it during the entire press.
 Practice makes perfect, and make sure you have extra keys, because this press can be frustrating, and will sometimes need to be repeated.
-Press the shaft far enough, so that when you insert the cam/gear assembly into the cam cover, the bearing surface end of the shaft protrudes about .020" outside of the rear bushings outer edge.
-The gear that drives the oil pump goes on up against this edge, and once installed, the shaft needs to be free to turn, and have around .020" of end play within the cam cover's bushing.
+Press the shaft until you have 5/8" (.625") of shaft outside the cam lobe.
+At this point, you need to test the fit of the finished cam into the cam cover.
+The bevel gear that goes onto the shaft outside the cam cover should be able to slip all the way on (bottomed), and the shaft is free to turn.
+Check this!

 James R. Mosher